 Final examinations or last examinations of the course are given during final examination week (except for examinations in quarter courses, which end in the middle of the semester.)
 No examinations, quizzes, or tests of any type should be given during the last week of classes prior to the published final examination week.
 Any deviation from this policy must be approved in advance by the appropriate department chair and school dean.

 Approved by the Faculty Senate, Feb.
 11, 1977; subsequently approved by Vice President Corey

-The Spring 2016 deadline for receipt of final exam requests is Friday, February 26.
-Instructors may request special examination times that differ from the standard time by making a request to the department chair and school dean.
+Instructors may request special examination times that differ from the standard time through approval by the department chair and school dean.
 Special examination requests should be used only when necessary, to avoid creating conflicts with exams being offered by other colleagues.
-Please consult your department chair or school dean for other applicable school policies and procedures.
+Please consult your department chair or school dean for applicable school policies and procedures.

-- Final examination change requests will be accepted using this form only with required approval.
+- Final examination change requests will be accepted using these forms only with required approval.
 Late forms will be accepted only at the discretion of the school dean.
 Late submissions will have lower placement priority, and may not be able to be included in alternate examination schedules published to the web.